 [47:36] The life of the world is no more than a play and amusement.
 And if you believe and fear (God) (wa-in tuminuu wa-ittaquu), He will give you your rewards, and He will not ask you for your wealth.

-[49:1] O you who believed, do not put yourselves ahead of God and His messenger, and you shall fear God (wa-ittaquu allaha).
+[49:1] O you who have believed, you do not place (your opinion) before God and His messenger, and shall fear God (wa-ittaquu allaha).
 Indeed, God is Hearer, Knower.

-[49:10] The believers are but brothers; so you shall make peace between your brothers and fear God (wa-ittaquu allaha) that you are given mercy.
+[49:10] Only the believers are brothers; so you shall make peace between your brothers and shall fear God (wa-ittaquu allaha) that you are given mercy.

 [53:32] Those who avoid gross sins and evil thoughts, except for minor faults; indeed, your Lord’s forgiveness is immense.
 He is Knower of you when He created you from the earth and when you were embryos in your mothers’ wombs.
 So, you do not assign uprightness to yourselves; He is Knower of who fears (Him) (huwa a`lamu bi-mani ittaqaa).